-Recent events have put a spotlight on police misconduct, raising critical questions about those who are meant to protect and serve.
+In 2026, police misconduct remains one of the most scrutinized issues in American public life.
+Recent events continue to raise critical questions about those who are meant to protect and serve.
 The news is filled with stories of officers overstepping legal and moral boundaries, leaving citizens questioning their safety and trust in law enforcement.

 One such case took place in Rohnert Park, California.
 Picture this: a resident is outside their home, casually filming a passing police cruiser—something entirely legal under the First Amendment.
 But instead of continuing on their way, the officer draws his weapon, demands the resident empty their pockets, and calls for backup.
 Why?
 Simply because the resident had their phone out, filming.
 Ironically, the officer's actions were all caught on camera—the very thing he seemed to fear.
 This led to a public outcry, forcing the city's mayor and city manager to address the situation and initiate an internal investigation.
 It's a reminder that accountability is essential for those in positions of authority.